opendatahub-io/opendatahub.io/pages/docs/kubeflow/installation.md

    **OpenShift 4.2 or later**: An available OpenShift 4.2+ cluster or you can try a cluster on [try.openshift.com](https://try.openshift.com)

-1. **kfctl**: The installation tool `kfctl` is needed to install/uninstall Kubeflow.
+1. **kfctl**: The installation tool `kfctl` is needed to install/uninstall Kubeflow only if following the manual method.
 Download the tool from [github](https://github.com/kubeflow/kubeflow/releases/), make sure the `kfctl` release number matches the Kubeflow release you are trying to install.

 1. An OpenShift user account with [cluster-admin](https://docs.openshift.com/container-platform/4.4/authentication/using-rbac.html#creating-cluster-admin_using-rbac) privileges

+### Install Kubeflow using Open Data Hub Operator
+The easiest method to install Kubeflow is to use the Open Data Hub operator as described in the [Quick Installation] (getting-started/quick-installation.html) instructions.
+Make sure to use the example Kubeflow "KfDef".

+### Manual Installation of Kubeflow
+To install Kubeflow manually, please follow the following instructions.

-### Install Kubeflow with Istio Enabled
+#### Install Kubeflow with Istio Enabled

 To install Kubeflow on OpenShift 4.2(or later) please follow the steps below:
 1. Install the Open Data Hub operator by following the steps on `Installing the Open Data Hub Operator` in the Open Data Hub [Quick Installation](../getting-started/quick-installation.html#installing-the-open-data-hub-operator) guide.